-These iPhone SE models can be charged wirelessly:
+Specifically, the following iPhone SE models can be charged wirelessly:

-- iPhone SE 2022 (3rd generation) up to 7.5 watts
+- iPhone SE 2022 (3rd generation) – up to 7.5 watts

-- iPhone SE 2020 (2nd generation) up to 7.5 watts
+- iPhone SE 2020 (2nd generation) – up to 7.5 watts

-- iPhone SE 2016 (1st generation) with retrofitting only
+- iPhone SE 2016 (1st generation) – with retrofitting only

-Wireless charging with the iPhone SE 2022
+Detailed Look at Wireless Charging with iPhone SE 2022

 The iPhone SE (2022) is equipped with the wireless charging standard out of the box.
 Wireless charging via induction can therefore be used here immediately.
 To do so, you simply have to place the device on a corresponding charging station and the charging process starts.
 But which wireless chargers are suitable for the iPhone SE (2022)?
 Which performance does the iPhone SE 3 support?
 More about that in the next section.

-Which Qi chargers are suitable for the iPhone SE 3 (2022)?
+Which Qi Chargers Are Suitable for the iPhone SE 3 (2022)?

 - Anker PowerWave Stand